dashkite/mercury/README.md

   category: "animals"
 ```

-Using composition means Mercury is effectively infinitely extensible.
+Using composition means Mercury is trivially extensible.
 For example, [Mercury Sky](https://github.com/dashkite/mercury-sky) comes with functions to support Panda Sky-based APIs to construct the request and check the response.

 Since these are just functions, we can easily add new features.
 For example, we could write a simple function that adapts the `http` combinators to check the URL against an application cache.